0xpatatedouce/scriptcitrea/README.md

 ufw enable
 ```

-now install nginx
+Now install nginx:
 ```
 sudo apt install nginx -y
 ```

-open a file to configure your rpc
+Create a file to configure your rpc:
 ```
 sudo nano /etc/nginx/sites-available/citrea-rpc
 ```

-paste this code, just replace the 0.0.0.0 with your address IP
+Paste this code, just replace the 0.0.0.0 with your address IP
 ```
 server {
     listen 8080;